WinterLicht/Chaos-Projectile/README.md

 button.
 There you can find executables for Linux and Windows.
 The game must not be installed.
 Simply unpack the .zip and run the executable.
 Linux users should make the file "Chaos-Projectile" executable.
-For that you can use the following command:
-`chmod +x Chaos-Projectile` and start the game with `./Chaos-Projectile`.
+For that you can use the following command `chmod +x Chaos-Projectile` and start the game with `./Chaos-Projectile`.
 To uninstall just delete the directory.

-Used Libraries
+Used libraries
 --------
 - pygame:  http://www.pygame.org/news.html
 - PyTMX:  https://github.com/bitcraft/pytmx